Applying for financial aid for graduate and professional students

 Applying for financial aid ... is as easy as 1, 2, 3.

 Applying for financial aid can be a painless process if you keep in mind some helpful hints and follow the instructions provided here.
-If you'd like to determine how much aid you'll need to attend Marquette, please visit the FAFSA4caster.
+To determine how much aid you will need to attend Marquette, you first need to estimate your costs, visit Cost of Attendance for Graduate and Professional Degrees to get started.

 - Get organized